South Lakes High School: History

 South Lakes High School opened in 1978 with grades 7-10.
 Students in the first 10th-grade class had attended either Herndon or Oakton High Schools for grade 9.
 In the 1979-80 school year, the school had grades 7-11.
 Langston Hughes Intermediate School was supposed to open in the fall of 1980, but there were construction delays.
 As a result, for the first quarter of the 1980-1981 school year, South Lakes had a split shift so high school (grades 9-12) students attended in the morning and intermediate school (grades 7-8) students attended in the afternoon.
 Langston Hughes opened in time for 2nd quarter.
 South Lakes' first graduating class was the class of 1981 (who attended the school for three years).

 South Lakes underwent a $55 million renovation from winter 2006 through August 2008.
 The renovation was completed in time for the 2008–2009 school year.
 A second renovation, completed in the winter of 2018, gave the school a new wing.

 Athletics

-South Lakes High School, located in Reston, Virginia, boasts a rich tradition of athletic excellence across various sports.
-Competing in the Virginia High School League (VHSL) Class 6 and as a member of the Concorde District, the Seahawks have achieved notable success at the district, regional, and state levels.
+South Lakes High School, located in Reston, Virginia, has tradition of athletic excellence across various sports.
+Competing in the Virginia High School League (VHSL) Class 6 and as a member of the Concorde District, the Seahawks have achieved success at the district, regional, and state levels.